 Centerville Medical Center prides itself on delivering the best possible patient-centered care in a comfortable, nurturing environment.
-Our experienced allergy physicians are highly trained in the latest developments in the field and keep themselves informed of the latest advances in the diagnosis and treatment of allergies and asthma.
-This allows our team of allergy specialists to provide the most comprehensive treatments available today.
+Our allergists are highly trained in the latest advances in the diagnosis and treatment of allergies and asthma.
+This allows our team to provide the most comprehensive treatments available today.

 More than 50 million people in the United States have allergies that can be attributed to weight gain, fatigue, muscle or joint pain, hypertension, indigestion, anxiety, depression, etc.

-Allergy treatments from our physicians in Garland, Texas aim to reduce or eliminate some of the stressors that are overwhelming your immune system.
+Allergy treatments aim to reduce or eliminate some of the stressors that are overwhelming your immune system.
 Our goal is to decrease or eliminate symptoms and decrease reliance on prescription medications.
 We offer broad spectrum immunotherapy, which can be administered in the form of sublingual drops, and injections.

 What Causes Allergies?

 Allergies occur when the body’s immune system reacts to otherwise harmless elements of our everyday environment like dust mites, mold, animal dander, grass, pollens, airborne chemicals and even certain types of food.
 This allergic reaction from your immune system causes an over-production of antibodies, and your cells then release histamine.
 It is also what causes the common symptoms we often associate with allergies, such as itchy, watery eyes.